qiskit-community/qiskit-metal/docs/README.md

 ﻿# Docs for Qiskit Metal
-In the future, users will not need to build their own docs.
-However, during early-access, these docs must be built by the user.
+There is no need to build the docs unless you want to.
+In lieu of building the docs you can find them at https://qiskit.org/documentation/metal/.

+If you choose to build the docs yourself, there are two methods described below to do that.

+## The automated method
 This folder contains the doc file src.
 We use sphinx to build the docs. _Docs may take up to 15 minutes to build._
-## The automated method

 Build the docs by executing this line:
 ```
     $ python docs/build_docs.py